thoughtbot/ruby-science/release/ruby-science.md

 for duplicated conditional logic.
 * [Replace Conditional with Null Object](#replace-conditional-with-null-object)
   to remove duplicated checks for `nil` values.

+### Prevention

+Following the [Single Responsibility Principle](#single-responsibility-principle) will result in small classes that are easier to reuse, reducing the temptation of duplication.

 # Uncommunicative Name